New parents in South Carolina frequently ask how long maternity leave lasts and whether the time off from work paid or unpaid?

 - Illness or disability of an immediate family member

-- Covered employers have 50+ employees working within a 75-mile radius
+- Companies with 50+ employees working within a 75-mile radius

-- Eligible workers must meet two additional criteria
+- Eligible workers must meet two additional qualifiers

 - 12 months of tenure with the company or agency